Figurative Language

 Answer: Alliteration - repetition of the "b" sound

-Tips for Using Figurative Language
+Important Rules for Using Figurative Language

-Use it sparingly
+Use it Sparingly

 Too much figurative language can make writing confusing.
 Use it to enhance, not overwhelm.

-Make it relevant
+Make it Relevant

 Choose comparisons and images that fit your topic and help readers understand your meaning.